 This ONE portable vaporizer comes with a full temp spectrum, digital display, fast heat-up times, haptic feedback, and big rips all packed into a small and compact size.

 The unit holds about .15g making it really strong for solo use or with a friend, but it doesn’t do all that well in group situations.

 The only place to get the ONE is directly from Planet of the Vapes.
 Luckily they are one of my favorite distributors because they have fast free shipping, excellent customer service, and they include freebies with your purchase.

-You can pick one up on sale right now for $89.
+You can pick one up directly from POTV here for $99.
 Please read on below to get my full POTV ONE vaporizer review.

 POTV One Review Table of Contents

 - What’s included + Optional ONE accessories

 - POTV One vs. Fury 2 and More

 The POTV One vaporizer is the perfect size to take with you anywhere.
 It’s compact and feels sturdy thanks to the zinc-based alloy shell.
 The unit is very portable and fits great in my pocket.

 The part I was originally worried about was the glass mouthpiece.
 However, it does not stick out very far, and it’s extra thick, so I have had no problems at all keeping it in my pocket.
 The mouthpiece has even survived a handful of ski crashes.